 Plants don’t have muscles or tendons so how does the Calathea move?

-It moves because of the pulvinus, the motor organ at the base of its leaves.
-The cells that make up the pulvinus swell and shrink because of the pressure caused by the osmotic flow of water.
-This, in turn, creates visible movement in the leaves.
+The Calathea has a motor organ at the base of its leaves called the pulvinus.
+The cells that make up the pulvinus shrink and swell due to the pressure caused by the osmotic flow of water.
+This, in turn, creates the visible movement of the leaves.

-Why does my Calathea prayer plant have brown tips?
+Why does my Prayer Plant have brown tips?

 A number of things can cause brown tips on the leaves of your Prayer Plant.
 The most common cause of brown tips is the tap water being used to water him.
 The Calathea is sensitive to the minerals found in tap water.
 To rectify or avoid this switch to filtered water, rainwater or water that has been left out overnight, allowing the minerals to evaporate.
 If switching the water doesn’t do the trick, other possible causes are low humidity, incorrect watering, overexposure to the sun or too much fertilizer.

 Overwatering your Calathea will cause yellow leaves.
 These plants like damp but not soggy soil and shouldn’t be left to sit in water.
 If you are unsure of how much water your Calathea needs, try watering your plant from the bottom.
 To do this, pop your plant in its growing pot, into the sink and allow it to soak up what it needs.
 This should help prevent overwatering.